Manueldavis1999/manueldavis/README.md

 because they know if their computer goes haywire or their local files are deleted, they can find the information again.
 This ability to access information that would otherwise be lost means your company can minimize the risk of losing critical information.

+# CONCLUSION

+***Why Cloud ?***

+• ***Affordability:*** Generally, costs are lower for cloud-based applications.
+Instead of having to pay a large licensing fee upfront, you’ll have much lower monthly costs.
+Often times, these monthly costs take the form of subscription fees.

+• ***Ease of deployment:*** One of the biggest advantages of cloud computing is its ability to be deployed quickly without long installation processes.

+• ***Management services:*** One major aspect of cloud computing is the management services that vendors will typically offer clients.
+Instead of having to host the software or purchase hardware themselves, a customer can work with a vendor who will take care of it all externally, freeing up staff and reducing costs

+Cloud computing makes data backup, disaster recovery, and business continuity easier and less expensive because data can be mirrored at multiple redundant sites on the cloud provider's network.